‘General Hospital’ Star Kirsten Storms Draws Concern From Fans Over Appearance

 Kirsten Storms is a fan-favorite on the ABC soap, General Hospital.
-She plays the feisty Maxie Jones, and has for over a decade now.
+She plays the feisty Maxie Jones and has for over a decade now.
 She joined the show in 2005 and has remained steady, though she did take a few leave of absences for some personal issues along the way.
-Storms met her ex-husband, Brandon Barash on General Hospital and the two share a daughter, Harper Rose.
+Storms met her ex-husband, Brandon Barash, on General Hospital and the two share a daughter, Harper Rose.
 In recent weeks, the actress has been seen a lot in Port Charles, and it has sparked some concern among fans.

 Recently, there was a photo sequence of Kirsten Storms that aired on General Hospital.
 It was played to remember the moments between Maxie and Nathan (Ryan Paevey) during their wedding episode.
 That was when the concern for Storms was initially vocalized.
 Over the last few months, her appearance has changed drastically.
 She is looking more gaunt and it seems that she has lost some weight.
 According to the Hollywood Gossip, Kirsten Storms was diagnosed with endometriosis in 2011.
-She had to take almost a year leave of absence from General Hospital, and was replaced with Jen Lilley.
+She had to take almost a year leave of absence from General Hospital and was replaced with Jen Lilley.
 Initially, Storms did not reveal what was plaguing her but finally decided to share her story of endometriosis.

 Epic birthday dinner for our Lil Princess at Chuck E Cheese last night. #shesTHREE @brandonjbarash